Optimal Quantum Purity Amplification: Math Prerequisite

 which decomposes the space into symmetry sectors, each labeled by $\yd{\varsigma}$, where $\yd{\varsigma}$ runs over all possible YDs satisfying $\yd{\varsigma}\vdash n$.
 From the representation theory of the symmetric group, YDs correspond one-to-one with irreducible representations (irreps).
 The symmetric sector takes on a tensor product structure with two registers, also known as Specht modules, where the left and right natural representations act independently on the \(L\) and \(R\) registers, each forming a copy of the irrep of \( \yd{\varsigma} \) The dimension of each register is given by \( g^{\yd{\varsigma}} \), which also represents the degeneracy of the irrep of the left (right) natural representation, as the basis in \(L\) labels the \( g^{\yd{\varsigma}} \) degenerate irreps in \(R\), and vice versa.

 To study this transformation more explicitly, let us first work in the passive transformation picture to find a basis of $A_{S_n}$ on which the operators $R(g)$ are block diagonal.
-It turns out that this basis is given by the normal idempotents and trasition operators.
+It turns out that this basis is given by the normal idempotents and transition operators.

-To find the normal idempotents, we build the permutation group $S_n$ progressively from $S_1$.
+To find the normal idempotents, we build the YTs progressively by appending one number at a time, starting from the empty tableau.
 This process is represented by the Bratteli tree, as shown in~\cref{fig:btree}, which is a hierarchical structure that reflects how numbers are sequentially filled in a YT.
 In this tree, if $(t)$ is a child node of $(s)$, i.e. $(s)$ is the parent YT of $(t)$, we write $(s)\rightarrow(t)$.